Lecture: Programming Language

 For programming assignments, we will have a single project with four milestones.
 You will build a coding challenge application that runs in the terminal.
 A challenge is presented to the user as a black box.
 They enter parameters and examine the return value.
 When they've formed a hypothesis, then reverse engineer the box by writing code in a language that you design.
 We'll talk more about this next week.

 I push due dates right up to the point at which I'm going to start grading.
 There won't be extensions.
 I have a job that does not end and easily destroys relationships and physical and mental health.
-If you find that you don't have enough time to complete something, please just accept the very appropriate consequence of not receiving credit.
+If you find that you don't have enough time to complete something, please just accept the very natural consequence of not receiving credit.

 You will turn in all your work on GitHub using a repository that I have made for you.
 I need to get you access to that repository.
 Also, we will use Discord for all communication.
 Please do not use email.
 If you send me an email, I will passive-aggressively wait one day before responding, and then my response will be, “Please ask on Discord.”
 Email is terrible because I cannot easily revisit the history of our conversation and because the university floods us with noise.
 Emoji is also easier on Discord.